It Doesn't Matter (film)

-It Doesn't Matter is a 2024 film from Josh Mond, starring Christopher Abbott and Jay Will.
-The film premiered at the 2024 Cannes Film Festival on 16 May 2024.
+It Doesn't Matter is a 2024 American-French drama film directed by Josh Mond, starring Christopher Abbott and Jay Will.
+The film premiered on 16 May 2024 in the ACID section of the 2024 Cannes Film Festival.

 Premise

-The film studies the relationship between Alvaro, from Staten Island, and a young filmmaker over the course of seven years, during a journey across the United States.
+The film follows Alvaro, a man from Staten Island, and his relationship with his friend Chris, a young filmmaker.
+Over the course of seven years, Alvaro travels across the United States while confronting the circumstances that have left him struggling and attempting to rebuild his life.